sween/CCA-Study-Guide/README.md

 - Know How to use Ingress or Gateway API for Ingress Routing
 - Service Mesh Use Cases
-- Understand the Benefits of Gateway API over Ingress
+- Understand the Benefits of Gateway API over Ingress <---layer 7 stuff
-- Encrypting Traffic in Transit with Cilium
+- Encrypting Traffic in Transit with Cilium  <---ipsec for nodes, wireguard for pods
 - Sidecar-based versus Sidecarless Architectures

 #### Resources